Improve your game & play pain-free!

 Many of these issues can be attributed to physical limitations that can diminish the golfer’s ability to swing a golf club in the most efficient manner possible.
 Often times identifying and addressing limitations such as hip stiffness or small changes in balance can make a significant impact on improving one’s swing, resulting in improved performance and playing without discomfort.

 Improve your game by identifying common physical restrictions and learning how to address these through various mobility and strengthening activities.
-Dr. Jim Floyd is a specialty physical therapist with advanced certifications in Golf Screening, medical treatment of specific golf injuries, and performance training as well as cutting edge treatment techniques for orthopedic and sport injuries.
-A skilled golf assessment by Dr. Floyd involves a thorough assessment of mobility and strength of the whole body that has a direct correlation with the ability to swing a club.
+Dr. Thomas DeHaven is a specialty physical therapist with advanced certifications in Golf Screening, medical treatment of specific golf injuries, and performance training as well as cutting edge treatment techniques for orthopedic and sport injuries.
+A skilled golf assessment by Dr. DeHaven involves a thorough assessment of mobility and strength of the whole body that has a direct correlation with the ability to swing a club.
 Any restrictions or painful movements that are identified are then addressed through skilled hands on and therapeutic exercise treatment.

 About the TPI Screen